Lomet/GifDelayEditor/README.md

 SineWaveGIF is a command-line tool that creates a sine wave animation from an input GIF file.

+## Why
+If you have a cut-out gif and you want it to run in a loop without jumps, you can use the GifsinMaker tool to modify the delays between frames.
+By adjusting the delays, you can create a smoother loop that doesn't have any noticeable jumps or pauses.

 ## Installation
 SineWaveGIF is a .NET Core console application and requires .NET Core 3.1 or later to run.
 You can download the latest version of .NET Core from the official website: https://dotnet.microsoft.com/download